 The main treatment option is surgery, specifically a procedure called total thyroidectomy and central node dissection.
-This involves complete removal of the thyroid gland and associated lymph glands in the neck.
-The surgery can be performed either in patients with a confirmed diagnosis of medullary thyroid cancer or in patients with a strong family history of the condition who test positive for the RET gene.
+This involves the complete removal of the thyroid gland and associated lymph nodes in the central compartment of the neck.
+The surgery can be performed either in patients with a confirmed diagnosis of medullary thyroid cancer or in patients with a strong family history of the condition who test positive for the RET gene mutation.
 In patients with confirmed familial medullary thyroid cancer, this surgery is carried out in advance, usually between 5 and 10 years of age, to prevent medullary thyroid cancer from developing in the future.
-If a patient who tests positive for the RET gene refuses preventative surgery, they will need regular blood tests to monitor calcitonin levels and scans of the neck to check for growths.
+If a patient who tests positive for the RET gene refuses preventative surgery, they will need regular blood tests to monitor calcitonin levels and scans of the neck to check for nodule growths.

 Radiotherapy may be used to relieve symptoms in cases where surgery is not possible or where the cancer has spread.
-Chemotherapy is not usually used to treat medullary thyroid cancer, but can occasionally be used for widespread disease.
+Chemotherapy is not usually used to treat medullary thyroid cancer, but can occasionally be used if the disease has spread to other organs of the body.
 In a small number of cases there are no curative treatment options and patients are treated in a palliative manner, that is, to relieve symptoms.

 Side-effects depend mainly on the extent of the cancer spread.
-The main side-effects result from removal of the thyroid gland requiring lifelong thyroxine replacement therapy, and in certain cases the parathyroid glands, requiring vitamin d and calcium supplements.
+The main side-effects result from removal of the thyroid gland with patients requiring life-long thyroid hormone (thyroxine) replacement therapy.

 There are general risks of surgery and anaesthesia, which should be reviewed by the surgeon or anaesthetist.
 Further rarer side-effects can include damage to a nerve found near the thyroid gland in the neck, which can affect or alter a patient’s voice (causing a hoarse voice).
-The parathyroid glands are located behind and attached to the thyroid and can be completely removed by the surgery causing hypoparathyroidism.
-However, in some cases, one of the parathyroid glands can be preserved in the body.
 If a patient has any questions about these possible side-effects, they should discuss them with their doctor or surgeon.